 Smack dab in the middle of high tourism season, January is one of the busiest months of the year and a popular time to visit for travelers.

-That said, January’s popularity is mostly to do with the desire for North American tourists to escape their own harsh winters, as well as a bit of spillover from Christmas and New Year getaways.
-Though January in Honolulu is not bad by any stretch of the imagination, it’s also not the most ideal time of year weather-wise.
+That said, January’s popularity has mostly to do with the desire for North American tourists to escape their own harsh winters, and a bit of spillover from Christmas and New Year getaways.
+Though we don’t think January in Honolulu is bad by any stretch of the imagination, it’s also not our ideal time of year weather-wise.

 January is well within the bounds of Honolulu’s rainy season, with an average of 58mm falling over 14 days.
 Besides the rain, temperatures remain a comfortable 80°F (26°C) and dip down to a low 66°F (19°C) overnight.

-Again, there’s nothing terribly wrong with the weather in January, but frankly, Honolulu can do better.
+Again, there’s nothing terribly wrong with the weather in January, but frankly, we know Honolulu can do better.

 February

-Rain is fairly common during the month of February, but tourism is still thriving in its peak season.
-This might be a deterrent if you plan to lay on Honolulu’s beaches all vacation long, but it rarely holds people back from visiting, so it’s not too big of an issue.
+Rain is fairly common during the month of February, but we still see tourism thriving in its peak season.
+This might deter you if you plan to lay down on Honolulu’s beaches all vacation long, but it rarely holds people back from visiting.
+From our experience, it’s not too big of an issue.

 How much rain are we talking about here?
 About 50mm falling over 11 days.